ankit-rathi/ankit-rathi.github.io_backup/_pages/rough.md

 ## The Data Intelligence Roadmap for Business

-### A Framework To Make The Most Of Your Business Data
+### Make The Most Of Your Business Data Step-by-step

 ### Table of Contents
  - Preface